NeoMarine Kalibrate Instructions

-- Provides an economical alternative to complete salt blends for aquarists maintaining large marine aquarium systems with quality relative to NeoMarine
+- Provides an economical alternative to complete salt blends for aquarists maintaining large marine aquarium systems without sacrificing any aspect of quality relative to NeoMarine; well-suited to zoos and museum exhibits, educational and research institution systems, and private large-scale aquaria demanding a precision

 Do not mix in an aquarium containing live organisms.
 Do not use without mixing with sodium chloride as instructed.
 Do not handle with wet hands.
 May have a slight sulfurous odor when the container is first opened; this is a result of the use of anhydrous magnesium chloride and sulfate and will dissipate.